hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/testing.md

     const app = new MyApplicationsAbstraction(stack, "my-app", {});
     app.addEndpoint("127.0.0.1"); // This could be a method your class exposes

-    // We need to do a full synth to validate the terraform configuratoin expect(Testing.fullSynth(app)).toBeValidTerraform();
+    // We need to do a full synth to validate the terraform configuration expect(Testing.fullSynth(app)).toBeValidTerraform();
   });